 - Cut bacon in small strips.
 Cook in skillet (you can use same one as sausage) till nicely browned.
 Set cooked bacon on paper towel to soak up some of the fat.

-- In 2 Tablespoons of olive oil, saute onion, garlic, red pepper, mushrooms, and spinach.
+In 1 tablespoons of olive oil, saute onion, garlic, red pepper, mushrooms, and spinach.
 Season with salt and pepper and cook until soft.

-- In mixing bowl, whip eggs, milk, 1/2 the cheese, ground mustard, salt and pepper (to taste).
+In mixing bowl, whip eggs, milk, ground mustard, salt and pepper (to taste).
 Set aside.

 - Remove the crust from the slices of bread.
 Butter one side and put that side down in casserole dish.

-- Spoon sausage and bacon on bread layer.
+Spoon sausage and bacon on bread layer.
 Then top with cooked veggies and then egg mixture.
-Top with the remaining cheese.
+Top with the shredded cheese.

 - Cover tightly with saran wrap and refrigerate overnight.

 In the morning, cook the casserole on 375, uncovered, for approximately 45 minutes, or until the eggs are cooked and the breakfast casserole is nice and golden brown on top.